ninjaachibi/jubian-backend/README.md

 ```

 - `userId` is the Id of the user in our database.
 If you look closely, the `userId` that's returned matches the one for *robert* from the `/users` endpoint
 - `token` is the JWT that's returned.
-We should save it because it's important for `/Order` and `/userOrder`, so save it in `AsyncStorage` or `LocalStorage`.
+We should save it because it's important for `/Order` and `/userOrder` endpoints later, so save it in `AsyncStorage` or `LocalStorage`.
 Here's the code that was used from the original mobile app:

 ```javascript
     fetch('https://golden-express.herokuapp.com/login', {